jpchip/giveaway-grabber/README.md

 This script will loop through all the [Amazon giveaways](https://www.amazon.com/ga/giveaways/) and try to submit entries for them.

-Wanted a reason to experiment with [Puppeteer](https://github.com/GoogleChrome/puppeteer), so here goes.
+I wanted a reason to experiment with [Puppeteer](https://github.com/GoogleChrome/puppeteer), so here goes.

 Note: does not support entries that require following someone.